16 Spring Haircut Trends To Inspire Your Next Salon Appointment

 The “Hydro” Bob

 The “boy” bob is the perfect cut to try the wet look on, says Tom Smith, hairstylist and trend predictor.
 “Tucked behind one or both ears, this can be combined with spring’s popular side parting or single strands,” says Tom, much like this look by hairstylist Jacob Rozenberg.
 Put down the hair gel for a moment — it’ll only make your lengths feel heavy and crispy.
-Instead, Smith recommends a leave-in cream like Olaplex No.6 Bond Smoother, which he says is ideal for lending the definition and hydration that this style requires.
-Equally, a hydrating hair mask will create a “semi-wet look effect” with added moisturizing benefits, says Smith.
-Try Amika Soulfood Nourishing Mask or Not Your Mother's Matcha Green Tea & Wild Apple Blossom Nutrient Rich Butter Masque, if you’d rather spend less.
+Instead, Smith recommends a leave-in cream like Olaplex No.6 Bond Smoother, £26.60, which he says is ideal for lending the definition and hydration that this style requires.
+Equally, a hydrating hair mask will create a “semi-wet look effect” with added moisturising benefits, says Smith.
+Try Amika Soulfood Nourishing Mask, £26 or Garnier Ultimate Blends Hair Food Aloe Vera 3-in-1 Hair Mask, £8.99, if you’d rather spend less.

 Barely There Layers

 Layers can feel like a chore to style without the right tools but long layers — or “barely there” layers, according to Joel Goncalves, senior stylist at Nicola Clarke x John Freida Salons — are pretty minimal.
-Invest in a paddle brush to blowdry your hair straight, and maximize shine with a leave-in cream like Amika Supernova Moisture & Shine Cream.
+Invest in a paddle brush to blowdry your hair straight, and maximise shine with a leave-in cream like TRESemmé Lamellar Shine Cream, £7.

+The side-swept bob is versatile and easy to style, says Stéphane Ferreira on behalf of Live True London and FUL.
+“The cut sits anywhere between the chin and the shoulder,” Ferreira explains.
+“Just throw your hair in a side parting and fix it with some hairspray or texturising spray,” which will lend volume and hold.
+We love this cut on digital creator Bella Sabo.
+To achieve similar flicks and waves, try the Shark FlexStyle 5 in 1 Air-Styler and Hairdryer, £299.99.

 AdvertisementADVERTISEMENT